The Heir of Redclyffe: Synopsis

-Readership and critical reception
+Readership

 From the first The Heir of Redclyffe was a tremendous financial success, enabling Yonge to give the Bishop of New Zealand a sum of money to be spent on building a missionary ship, the Southern Cross.
-The novel's readers came from a wide social and intellectual range.
-Many were girls, as is indicated by the fact that one of Louisa May Alcott's Little Women is found crying over a copy.
+The novel's readership came from a wide social and intellectual range.
+Many readers were girls, as shown in Louisa May Alcott's Little Women, where Jo is found crying over the book.
 The author's brother Julian reported that nearly all the young men in his regiment had a copy.
 The teenaged George Saintsbury included Guy Morville in a list of "Things and Persons to be Adored".
 William Morris and Edward Burne-Jones, when students at Oxford, read the book aloud and decided to adopt the chivalric ideals of Guy Morville as part of the principles of the Pre-Raphaelite Brotherhood.

+Critical reception

-Count Tolstoy must have read The Heir of Redclyffe if the critic John Sutherland is correct in detecting its influence on Anna Karenina.
-Henry James wrote disparagingly of the "semi-developed novels" read by women and their children, although "Occasionally, like the Heir of Redclyffe, they almost legitimate themselves by the force of genius.
+The contemporary critic Henry James wrote disparagingly of the "semi-developed novels" read by women and their children, although "Occasionally, like the Heir of Redclyffe, they almost legitimate themselves by the force of genius.
 But this only when a first-rate mind takes the matter in hand."
-Other writers were less indulgent.
+Other writers, however, were less indulgent than even that.
 Wilkie Collins reviewed it scathingly, declaring that "The characters by whose aid the story is worked out, are simply impossible.
 They have no types in nature, they never did have types in nature, and they never will have types in nature."
 Oscar Wilde, while touring America in 1882, spoke with a condemned criminal in a Nebraska jail who said he was reading Charlotte Yonge.
 Wilde commented later, "My heart was turned by the eyes of the doomed man, but if he reads The Heir of Redclyffe it's perhaps as well to let the law take its course."

+Influence on other works

+It is mentioned in the book "The Saturdays" by Elizabeth Enright.

+Count Tolstoy may have read The Heir of Redclyffe, if the critic John Sutherland is correct in detecting its influence on Anna Karenina.

+The Heir of Redclyffe also played a role in the conversion of Abraham Kuyper, who saw himself in the character of Philip Morville.
+Kuyper said of the book, "This masterpiece was the instrument that broke my smug, rebellious heart."

-Publication history
+Publication History.

 The Heir of Redclyffe was first published, in two volumes, by the firm of John W. Parker in 1853.
 Two years later, the Leipzig publisher Bernhard Tauchnitz made it available in Germany.
 By 1878 it had reached a 23rd edition, and in the following year an edition illustrated by Kate Greenaway appeared.
 It was published by Everyman's Library in 1909 with an introduction by Alice Meynell, and by Oxford World's Classics in 1997 with introduction and notes by Barbara Dennis.
 A sequel called Amabel and Mary Verena by Mrs. Hicks Beach was published in 1944 by Faber and Faber; it has not been reprinted.